Sandertv/gophertunnel/README.md

 overview of all packages may be found [here](https://pkg.go.dev/mod/github.com/sandertv/gophertunnel?tab=packages).

 ## Examples
+Examples on how to dial a connection or start a server can be found in the [minecraft package](https://github.com/Sandertv/gophertunnel/tree/master/minecraft).
+Additionally, a MITM proxy is implemented in the [main.go file](https://github.com/Sandertv/gophertunnel/blob/master/main.go).

 ## Versions
 Gophertunnel supports only one version at a time.
 Generally, a new minor version is tagged when gophertunnel